MultiQC/MultiQC/docs/installation.md

 This can give rise to `ImportError` errors for `numpy` and other packages.

-The giveaway for when this is the problem is that traceback will list python package paths which are on your system and look different that of MultiQC inside the container (`"/usr/lib/python3.8/site-packages/multiqc/`).
+The giveaway for when this is the problem is that traceback will list python package paths which are on your system and look different that of MultiQC inside the container (eg. `/usr/lib/python3.8/site-packages/multiqc/`).

 To fix this, run the command `export PYTHONNOUSERSITE=1` before running MultiQC.
 This variable [tells Python](https://docs.python.org/3/using/cmdline.html#envvar-PYTHONNOUSERSITE)